peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * <i>name</i>: A string that names a given character encoding.
 Can be null.
 Any leading and trailing whitespace is removed and the name converted to lowercase before resolving the encoding's name.
 The Encoding Standard supports only the following encodings (and defines aliases for most of them).

- *  `UTF-8`  - UTF-8 (8-bit encoding of the universal character set, the encoding recommended by the Encoding Standard for new data formats)
+ *  `UTF-8`  - UTF-8 (8-bit encoding of the universal coded character set, the encoding recommended by the Encoding Standard for new data formats)

  *  `UTF-16LE`  - UTF-16 little-endian (16-bit UCS)